MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 | Port     | The Port number                                                                      |
 | Protocol | The protocol.
 Example, `tcp` or `udp` (only `tcp` is currently supported).           |

-The identity a port is derived from these fields fields and is stored in the `PortId` property.
+The identity a port is derived from these fields and is stored in the `PortId` property.
 This property can be used to quickly find records for a specific port across time.

 #### Metrics